 Chains by Laurie Halse Anderson

 A gripping historical novel set during the American Revolution.
 When Isobel and her sister Ruth’s owner dies, and with it a promise for freedom, Isobel realizes their best hope now lies in a dangerous world of spying.
+A more challenging read for 6th grade students.

 Midnight Without a Moon by Linda Williams Jackson